mBourges/SalesforceSnippets/getSObjectKeyPrefix/README.md

 key prefix = the sObject's 3 letters internal identifier like 'a0N'.

+You could use \<sObject>.sObjectType.getDescribe().getKeyPrefix() (e.g.: Account.sObjectType.getDescribe().getKeyPrefix()) but this method is static and cannot be changed at runtime.
+This snippet can help create more dynamic code.

 ## Example

 Let say we have an __Issue__ object with an ApiName **Issue__c**.